 - The Short Term Bank Deposit (STBD) (1-3 years)

-There will be provision for premature withdrawal subject to a minimum lock-in period and penalty to be determined by individual banks.
+As names suggest, short-term deposits are made with designated banks only.
+There will be provision for premature withdrawal subject to a minimum lock-in period and penalty determined by individual banks.

 Interest will start accruing from the date of conversion of gold deposited into tradable gold bars after refinement or 30 days after the receipt of gold at the CPTC or the bank's designated branch.